 Automation—referring to marketing automation tools like HubSpot—enables you to accomplish many more marketing activities than you’d ever have time to do manually

 Optimization is the practice of constantly testing hypothetical improvements to your marketing assets in a cycle where you test, analyze, refine and repeat tweaks to keywords, content offers, CTAs, email subject lines, ad creative, audience sets, and all the other elements of an inbound marketing campaign.

 To be an expert in marketing automation and conversion rate optimization is surprisingly not all that common of a skillset for marketers.
 Inbound marketing techniques are still being adopted at an increasing rate by businesses globally, meaning that many more marketers have yet to master the unique skills required for inbound marketing campaigns.

 Traditional marketing campaigns focus on driving traffic to you with paid strategies and inbound marketing campaigns focus on attracting traffic to you organically.
 In practice there’s often a little bit of both approaches at work, but, in the strictest sense of the definition, “inbound” refers to enticing visitors by producing the best quality content on a given subject and therefore ranking highly in Google searches for related terms.

 There’s more to inbound than organic search, such as leveraging social media, email marketing and so on; but in terms of driving traffic (and therefore growth), organic search is always the greatest contributing factor.

-So the activities involved in planning and executing inbound marketing campaigns are very different than those of a paid campaigns, which focus mostly on messaging, creative design and audience development.
+So the activities involved in planning and executing inbound marketing campaigns are very different from those of paid campaigns, which focus mostly on messaging, creative design and audience development.
 Inbound marketing focuses on the following campaign planning methodology: